José Luis Manzano: Business activities

 Manzano owns and runs a number of businesses in a variety of industries.
 He often travels around the world, speaking at conferences and panels.
 Through Integra Capital, founded in the mid-1990s, he consolidated operations across energy distribution, upstream oil and gas, power generation, mining, telecommunications, and infrastructure.
 The company has participated in projects involving natural gas distribution, hydroelectric generation, lithium exploration, and the acquisition of regional telecommunications assets.

 In April 2025, Integra Tec, owned by investors Manzano and Mauricio Filiberti, acquired a 99.3% stake in Telefónica del Perú.
 The transaction followed the bankruptcy filing of the company’s Spanish parent firm earlier that year.
 The deal involved capital contributions exceeding 1.5 billion soles and aims to maintain services for the company’s 12 million customers.
 It also includes plans to restructure debt and develop a sustainable business model.

 The telecommunications sector in Peru is undergoing significant changes following the acquisition.
 Manzano has committed an initial investment of US$68 million and has stated that he expects the company to become profitable by March 2026.
 As part of efforts to address the company’s financial challenges, Manzano is pursuing a structured bankruptcy process, including negotiating the company’s outstanding tax obligations with Peru’s tax authority, the Superintendencia Nacional de Administración Tributaria (Sunat).

 Manzano has indicated that employee and supplier rights will be upheld during the restructuring.
 His plans for the company include improvements in service quality, technological innovation, expansion of 5G networks, and continued deployment of cell phone towers.
 More than 1,000 towers have been installed under the new management.
 He has also emphasized the company’s strong brand recognition as a strategic asset.

-Manzano has maintained an expanded presence in the energy and natural resources sector since the early 2000s.
-His companies have held stakes in oil and gas concessions in Vaca Muerta, natural gas distribution networks in Buenos Aires, and multiple electricity distribution companies.
-In the mining sector, his investments include lithium exploration areas in Jujuy, Catamarca, and La Rioja, as well as traditional metal mining operations.

 Mining and energy expansion (2023–2024)

-In recent years, Manzano expanded his investments in Argentina’s mining and energy sectors.
-In 2024, he acquired lithium-rich acreage in northern Argentina and Brazil’s lithium valley, in order to mine for elements critical for the global clean energy transition.
+In 2024, Manzano acquired lithium-rich acreage in northern Argentina and Brazil’s lithium valley, in order to mine for elements critical for the global sustainable energy transition.
 Additionally, he revived a potash-fertilizer project in Mendoza, aiming to boost agricultural exports and domestic production.

-Manzano also expanded his presence in the Peruvian mining sector by acquiring Volcan Cia Minera SAA from Glencore Plc, which expanded Integra Capital’s presence in South America’s resource markets.
+Manzano acquired Volcan Cia Minera SAA from Glencore Plc, which expanded Integra Capital’s presence in South America’s resource markets.